Today I bring you tips for consigning your clothes! If you’re into frugal living or you’re looking for a new side hustle, read this!

 Hi there, I’m Chantal!
 I’m a mom, the owner of this blog, and a “frugalista” to the core!

-Although this is a fitness blog, I love to learn about side hustles and diversifying my income.
-I am a stay-at-home-mom, after all!
+I love to learn about side hustles and diversifying my income.
+I am a stay-at-home mom, after all!
+The need is definitely there.

 Why Tips For Consigning Your Clothes?